After the latest (AN)OTHER ORGY workshop

 Gender

 In principle, your gender identity or sexual orientation should not be a factor in the registration process.
-However, we will reserve some spots for queer individuals or those who identify as part of the LGBTQIA+ spectrum, because experience has shown that many feel more comfortable when they don’t feel “alone” among a majority of cis men (which is not meant to be a blanket statement).
+However, we will reserve some of the spots for queer people or those who identify as part of the LGBTQIA+ spectrum, because experience has shown that many feel more comfortable when they don’t feel “alone” among a majority of cis men (which is not meant to be a blanket statement).

 Safety & Expectations